Guide to Safely Withdrawing from Benzodiazepines

 Benzodiazepines are a class of drug known to attached to GABA receptors located throughout the central nervous system.
 Although many GABA receptors are located in the brain, they are also scattered throughout the body.
 GABA receptors allow us to experience calm when stressful cues occur in our environment.
 That’s why benzodiazepines cause you to relax.
 However, benzodiazepines damage GABA receptors causing them to develop a sensitivity to benzodiazepines and natural GABA molecules.
 This means benzodiazepine addicts are not able to relax and often suffer from severe anxiety as a result.

 Benzodiazepines mimic the effects of GABA meaning brain activity is reduced.
-However, problem arise when adaptation occurs.
+However, problems arise when adaptation occurs.
 This adaptation comes in the form of tolerance and physical adaptations.
 When benzodiazepines are first taken, chloride channels will open and your brain activity will slow down.
 When you continue to take benzodiazepines, those chloride channels become less responsive to benzodiazepines and you will become tolerant.

 When you continue to take benzodiazepines for an extended period of time, your brain will become accustomed to this down-regulated state causing physical dependence to benzodiazepines.
 When benzodiazepines are abruptly withdrawn, the brain will experience too much activity.
 Brain cells will hire to excess causing withdrawal symptoms such as fever, hypertension, tachycardia, seizures, tremors and anxiety.
-All of these symptoms are associated with a too much nerve activity due to a lack of GABA inhibition.
+All of these symptoms are associated with too much nerve activity due to a lack of GABA inhibition.

 Benzodiazepine addiction is classed as an iatrogenic illness.
 This means the condition is typically caused due to medical treatment for an underlying physical or mental health condition.